BootGen/VueStart/README.md

 ## Introduction

-An online tool that generates UI components for Vue.js developers.
+An online tool that generates data tables using pure Vue.js developers.
 Input some JSON data, chose a template, download the code and use it in any project.
 Try it online at [vuestart.com](https://vuestart.com)!

 ### What is Vue Start good for?